lvalnegri/workshops-setup_cloud_analytics_machine/README.md

     - **NO** for `Accept IPv6 connections? `
     - **Don't listen** for `Listen for broadcasts on UDP port`

     When you're done with the changes click `Save`.
-T After the last change has been saved, the website will go down, as the port has changed and it can't reconnect to its server anymore
+After the last change has been saved, the website will go down and an error message about lost connection will appear.
+This is normal, as the port has changed and it can't reconnect to its server anymore
-  - restart *Webmin* to load the new configuration:
+  - go back to the terminal, and restart *Webmin* to load the new configuration:
     ~~~
     sudo service webmin restart
     ~~~
-  - go back to the terminal, and allow access to the new `xxxx` port:
+  - allow access to the new `xxxx` port:
     ~~~
     sudo ufw allow xxxx
     ~~~